-Each variable has the option to apply a Logic Blocks.
+Each variable has the option to apply a Logic Block.

 Name – The name of the variable.
-This will show up in the Triggers list in a logic block and in the Set Variable Value in Skin Actions.
+This will show up in the Triggers list in a logic block, in the placeholders list in textbox, and in the Set Variable Value Skin Action.

 Type – Choose the type of variable: